-The Y Filter supports several different frequency responses including two low-pass responses, two notch responses, an Extended (SSAF) response with or without gain boost/attenuation, a CIF response, and a QCIF response.
-The UV/filter supports several different frequency responses including five low-pass responses, a CIF response, and a QCIF response, as can be seen in the following figures.
-All filter plots show the $4\times$ Oversampling responses.
+The Y Filter supports several different frequency responses including two low-pass responses, two notch responses, an Extended (SSAF) response with or without gain boost/attenuation, a CIF response and a QCIF response.
+The UV Filter supports several different frequency responses including five low-pass responses, a CIF response and a QCIF response, as can be seen in the following figures.

 In Extended Mode there is the option of 12 responses in the range from -4 dB to +4 dB.
 The desired response can be chosen by the user by programming the correct value via the IC.
-The variation of frequency responses can be seen in the Tables I and II.
-For more detailed filter plots refer to Analog Devices' Application Note AN-562.
+The variation of frequency responses can be seen in the tables on the following pages.

+For a more detailed filter specification, refer to Analog Devices' application note AN-562.